QGuard:Question-based Zero-shot Guard for Multi-modal LLM Safety: Limitation.

-\textbf{Limitation.} Although our method does not require fine-tuning, it relies on a pre-trained MLLM for inference.
+Although our method does not require fine-tuning, it relies on a pre-trained MLLM for inference.
 Additionally, extracting logits from the MLLM may take some extra time, and the use of dataset-specific thresholds can pose challenges to generalization.
+The guardrails depend on the questions generated by the LLM, and their performance is determined by the LLM’s reasoning ability.
 In the future, we aim to enhance the model's generalization capabilities and optimize the filtering algorithm to improve efficiency.